Tests and treatments

 Antibodies are produced by your immune system to fight disease and infections.
 They attach themselves to bacteria or viruses to weaken or destroy it.

 Antiphospholipid syndrome (also known as Hughes syndrome, sticky bloody syndrome or APS)

 Antiphospholipid syndrome is an immune system disorder that increases the risk of blood clots.
 It’s sometimes known as Hughes syndrome.

 Blighted ovum (anembryonic pregnancy)

-A condition where antibodies in the mother’s body destroy her baby’s blood cells.
+Rhesus disease is a condition where antibodies in the mother’s body destroy her baby’s blood cells.

 A chemical pregnancy is when a pregnancy ends in miscarriage before five weeks of pregnancy.

 Missed miscarriage (also known as a delayed or a silent miscarriage) can come as a big shock as there are none of the usual signs of miscarriage, such as bleeding or pain.

 An incomplete miscarriage is when a miscarriage begins, but the pregnancy doesn’t completely come away from the womb.